 Although the Eid ceasefires have been and gone, they have rekindled hopes across Afghanistan that peace is possible.
 Helmand’s peace movement is keeping up the pressure.
 It has staged sit-ins in front of embassies in Kabul and sent letters to countries participating in or supporting the war effort.
 The movement has also reached other parts of the country.
 Its members claim that the Taleban have softened their approach towards them.
-AAN’s Ali Mohammad Sabawoon and Thomas Ruttig (with input from Emilie Cavendish) have been looking at the peace marchers’ latest activities, as well as their strategy.Helmand peace marchers in front of the Russian embassy in Kabul.
-Photo: People's Peace Movement/2018
+AAN’s Ali Mohammad Sabawoon and Thomas Ruttig (with input from Emilie Cavendish) have been looking at the peace marchers’ latest activities, as well as their strategy.Helmand peace marchers in front of the Russian embassy in Kabul in 2018.
+Civil society was missing in the "extended troika" meeting on Afghanistan in Moscow on 18 March 2021.
+Photo: People's Peace Movement.

 Following the Eid ceasefires, the Helmand Peace Movement that formed after a suicide attack in Lashkargah in March (with a subsequent high-profile 770-kilometre march lasting 37 days to the capital, Kabul, where it arrived as Eid celebrations were underway), is keeping up the pressure on all sides involved in the Afghan war in its attempts to bring the conflict to an end.
 Iqbal Khaibar, the head of the People’s Peace Movement (in Pashto, De Sole Wulusi Harakat) told AAN on 20 July, “The Eid ceasefire influenced our efforts well.
 People contact us every day.
 They motivate us and tell us that they are with us. […] We got a public image now.”